Quantum Gravity, Hydrodynamics and Emergent Cosmology: A Collection of Perspectives

 Stepping aside from the standard gravity-oriented interpretation of analog gravity, one immediately sees that the possibilities are much wider.
 Consider a field theory defined on a curved space.
 Its low energy regime will be described by hydrodynamics which describe how the lower moments of the field evolve on this curved background.
 Moreover, these truncated dynamics will be constrained by the symmetry of the underlying space.
 Identifying the whole set of symmetries constraining the lowest moments of this fluid description allows one to capture the universal properties of these truncated low energy dynamics.

 The quantum dynamics of the homogeneous sector of cosmological geometries can be precisely described in this way.
 This is the standard mini-superspace approach.
 The quantum cosmological dynamics are described by field evolving on a curved background which is not the spacetime but the configuration space.
 This space describes all the cosmological metrics (mapped to a two-dimensional space labelled by the scale factor and a matter field in general) and admits in general a non-trivial curvature.
 Quantum cosmology is then described as a free complex scalar field theory on this curved background.
 Therefore, if one reproduces this curved background in the lab using a suitable analog system, such as a Bose-Einstein condensate, one could in principle contemplate the dynamics of the wave function of the universe as described in standard quantum cosmology.
-Nevertheless, in order to build such a quantum universe in the lab, several key notions have to be properly understood and controlled, starting from the dictionary between the observables of the fluid system and the quantum cosmological observables which are by construction relational (e.g. expectation values of the volume w.r.t the reference scalar field for example, see also Section~\ref{sec:relationalism} for further information on the relationalist perspective), the translation of the meaning of the boundary conditions in the experimental in terms of cosmology, a clear understanding of the gauge symmetry in the cosmological set-up (choice of clock), etc..
+Nevertheless, in order to build such a quantum universe in the lab, several key notions have to be properly understood and controlled, starting from the dictionary between the observables of the fluid system and the quantum cosmological observables which are by construction relational (e.g. expectation values of the volume w.r.t the reference scalar field for example, see also Section~\ref{sec:relationalism} for further information on the relationalist perspective and Section~\ref{sec:marchetti} for an explicit discussion of this matter in the context of the TGFT condensate cosmology approach), the translation of the meaning of the boundary conditions in the experimental in terms of cosmology, a clear understanding of the gauge symmetry in the cosmological set-up (choice of clock), etc..